MBABHISHEK/jss-stu-ml-lab-exam/README.md

 9	Write a program to perform agglomerative clustering based on single-linkage, complete-linkage criteria.

-10	Write a program to develop a decision tree classifier based on weather forecasting dataset.
+10	Write a program to develop Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) algorithms.

-11	Write a program to develop Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) algorithms.
+11	Write a Program to develop simple single layer perceptron to implement AND, OR Boolean functions.

-12	Write a Program to develop simple single layer perceptron to implement AND, OR Boolean functions.
+12	Write a Program to develop simple Multi layer perceptron to implement AND-NOT,XOR Boolean functions.